linusjf/BIAY/February2024.md

 We are responsible for tomorrow's generation.
 Let us teach and kids and grandkids about God and His word.
 May the Holy Spirit Lead us. 🙏

+### Day 55 Anonymous ###

+One Psalm, Ps 88 ends in darkness.

+Here is how you are going to carry the Sacred Objects, not to touch them, but carry with poles.
+Only tribes of Aaron could approach The Tabernacle.
+Other families had a different task.
+Lord, You have created me for a definite task because of that  I can lift up my head.
+Your life matters.
+Thank You Lord!

 ## February 25,2024 ##

 ### Jealous Husbands ###